Entrosplainer

 Entropy’s threshold signature scheme uses the Elliptic Curve Digital Signature Algorithm (ECDSA), with support for signing Ethereum Virtual Machine (EVM) transactions as well as arbitrary data.
 Support for other signature schemes is planned.
 This gives us a blockchain-agnostic programmable signing infrastructure.

-Entropy's Programs are stored on chain as WebAssembly.
-They are mutable and may be updated by signing a transaction using the "account key," which is defined during that account's initial registration.
-There are plans for governance mechanisms for managing Program updates as an organization, or issuing emergency fixes.
+Entropy’s Programs are stored on chain as WebAssembly.
+They are mutable and may be updated by signing a transaction using the “account key,” which is defined during that account’s initial registration.
+There are plans for governance mechanisms to manage program updates as an organization or issue emergency fixes.

-The Entropy blockchain is used for consensus about which validator nodes hold which key-shares, provides a mechanism for excluding nodes which do not adhere to the signing protocol, and stores the Programs associated with an account.
+The Entropy blockchain is used to reach a consensus about which validator nodes hold which key shares, provides a mechanism for excluding nodes that do not adhere to the signing protocol, and stores the programs associated with an account.
 Once a user is registered with an account, signing a message with Entropy does not require submitting a transaction to the Entropy chain.
 This means getting a signature is fast and costs nothing.

 An asset custodian is a service that holds your funds, like a wallet.
 The “you” in this case could be just you, or it could be you and a whole organization.
 An asset custodian should be able to do a couple of things that most wallets can’t: